STARTBODY

 There are many different practices that could be used for good classroom management and as with all techniques these need to be adapted to your own classroom, taking into account the age, culture, and personality of the class as a whole, and of you as a teacher.'Maintaining good order in classrooms is one of the most difficult tasks facing young inexperienced teachers.
 The task has become more difficult over the past few decades as young people´s attitudes to people in authority have changed dramatically.
 Some of the changes have led to greater self-confidence in students.
 Others, such as the acceptance of violence to achieve ends, attitudes to substance abuse and an increasing lack of respect for authority have made classroom management and life in school generally more...
 [Read more]

-Can I cancel my contract early when teaching English abroad? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL
+How much can I earn teaching English in Thailand? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL

 Tefl article - TEFL Classroom management guidance for the inexperienced teacher #215 - ✔️ ✔️ ✔️ ITTT